thamjianhao/parking-summons-detection/README.md

 ## Overview

-This project aims to provide patrol officers with a more efficient way to enforce parking regulations by automatically detecting and issuing fines in real time.
-This approach minimises manual effort, improves accuracy, and enhances the overall efficiency of parking enforcement operations.
+Parking enforcement often requires significant manual effort, leading to inefficiencies and errors in identifying violations.
+To address these challenges, this project introduces an automated system that detects parking infringements and issues fines in real time.

 The system uses a **computer vision pipeline** built around a **Faster R-CNN** model, which performs **object detection** to locate number plates from vehicle images.
 The detected regions are then passed to **EasyOCR** for **optical character recognition (OCR)** to extract the plate text.
 Finally, the recognised text is filtered using **regular expressions (regex)** to ensure that only valid plate formats are accepted.